 This living ghost town of Gwalia is the doorway to a unique experience of Western Australia’s rich mining history.
 The abandoned homes and businesses of Gwalia create a tangible snapshot of a vanished era and way of life.

 The little settlement that grew up around the Sons of Gwalia Mine in the late 1890s thrived until the final whistle blew on 28 December 1963, closing the mine and putting 250 men out of work.
-Gwalia’s 1200-strong population fell to just 40 in less than three weeks as people left to find jobs elsewhere.
+Gwalia’s 1200-strong population fell to just 40 in less than three weeks as people left in droves to find jobs elsewhere.

 Gwalia and Leonora developed rapidly from 1897, although Leonora’s population was to lag behind Gwalia’s for more than a decade.